cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 G.scalar\_mult(s,X) SHALL return an encoding of the point X^s according to {{SEC1}}.
 It SHOULD use the full-coordinate form with both, x and y coordinates of the result point.

 - G.scalar\_mult\_vfy(s,X) merges verification of point X according to {{IEEE1363}} A.16.10. and the the ECSVDP-DH procedure from {{IEEE1363}}.
-I.e. it SHALL BE implemented as follows.
+It SHALL BE implemented as follows.

 -- If G.is\_valid(X) = False, G.scalar\_mult\_vfy(s,X) SHALL return "error".

 -- Otherwise G.scalar\_mult\_vfy(s,X) SHALL return the result of the ECSVDP-DH procedure from {{IEEE1363}} (section 7.2.1).
 I.e. it shall either return "error" in case that X^s is the neutral element or a secret shared value "z". "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X^s according to {{SEC1}}.

 - We represent the neutral element G.I by using the encoding of the "error" result case from the G.scalar\_mult\_vfy method above.